gaycodegal/operator-12/README.md

 	- the basic entity of the game
 	- will essentially be a linked list moving about the board
 	- can move about the board if clicked one space away from 'head'
+	- can damage other slugs and kill them
 - Slug/Slugdefs
 	- holds info on what sprites are associated with which slug-type
 - Technically cross-platform, although you'll have the easiest time with Linux.
 I'm developing it on linux, releases will have multiple OS (and mobile if I'm not lazy).